airalab/robonomics.academy/README.md

   tags: ['course'] // tags for the course
   filters: [''] // options for filter (if there are any)
   progress: done // progress of the course (done or in progress)
-  author: 'Ivan Berman' // the course author (if there is one)
+  author: 'Fingerling42' // the course author (if there is one).
+For this option add author and use alias (see: courses/authors/authors.yaml)
-  authorImage: 'berman.svg' // image must be added to src/assets/images/authors
+  authorImage: 'berman.svg' // image must be added to courses/authors/avatars/
   lessons:
     // first one is the about page, not the first lesson so the path must be empty to not get 404 page
     - id: '0'